-Elastic marked its official entry into the SIEM market with the launch of Elastic SIEM in 2019.
-Elastic SIEM is an on-premises and cloud-based SIEM solution that enables organizations to detect, investigate, and respond to evolving threats.
-It is not a standalone product but rather builds on the existing Elastic Stack capabilities used for security analytics including search, visualizations, dashboards, alerting, machine learning features, and more.
-It provides a single centralized platform to harness, monitor, and manage security-related data at cloud speed and scale from across the enterprise.
-Because Elastic SIEM correlates data from a wide variety of event and contextual data sources, it can enable security teams to detect and respond to suspicious behavior patterns more effectively.
+Logpoint cloud provides a single centralized platform to harness, monitor, and manage security-related data at cloud speed and scale from across the enterprise.
+Because Logpoint SIEM correlates data from a wide variety of event and contextual data sources, it can enable security teams to detect and respond to suspicious behavior patterns more effectively.

 Key features and capabilities include:

-Datadog Cloud SIEM vs Elastic SIEM: How They Compare
+Datadog Cloud SIEM vs. Logpoint SIEM: How They Compare

-On the other hand, Elastic SIEM offers both SaaS-based and self-hosted (on-premises) versions.
+On the other hand, Logpoint SIEM offers both SaaS-based and self-hosted (on-premises) versions.
 The SaaS-based version just like Datadog needs no installation other than the usual sign-up process using an internet-connected device with a supported browser.
-However, you’ll also be required to install a single unified local agent app.
-The SaaS solution can be deployed in multiple public clouds like AWS, Google Cloud, and Microsoft Azure.
-Elastic SIEM’s flexible deployment model makes it ideal for organizations that want to have granular control, but it comes at a cost—you also have to manage it yourself.
+However, to enable communication between your Cloud Connector appliances and the cloud service, you’ll be required to install the Logpoint Cloud Connector on your on-premise appliance.
+Logpoint SIEM’s self-hosted deployment model is ideal for organizations that want to have granular control, but it comes at a cost—you also have to manage it yourself.